Azure Service Fabric support options

 To deliver the appropriate support for your Service Fabric clusters that you are running your application work loads on, we have set up various options for you.
 Depending on the level of support needed and the severity of the issue, you get to pick the right options.

-Report production or live-site issues or request paid support for Azure
+Report production issues or request paid support for Azure

 Learn more about:

-Report production or live-site issues or request paid support for standalone Service Fabric clusters
+Report production issues or request paid support for standalone Service Fabric clusters

 Learn more about: